 Yuma area- Sand Dunes

 While technically not in Arizona anymore, Glamis Sand Dunes are located just outside Yuma, Arizona.
 The Dunes are the barren sand landscapes similar to what we grew up seeing in movies like Aladdin and Star Wars.
-Glamis resembles a stark unforgiving ocean of sand that gives a feeling like you two are the last humans in the world.
+Glamis resembles a stark unforgiving ocean of sand, giving the feeling like you two are the last humans in the world.
 They are one of my personal favorite places to visit and let the sand flow between my toes.

-- Permits: May be required depending on your chosen location and number of guests, but reaching the land managers is usually an easy process.
+• Permits: A permit may be required depending on your chosen location, number of guests, and setup requests.
+Reaching the land managers is usually an easy process.

 For more information on Eloping at the Glamis Sand Dunes: